Testing a Flask framework with Pytest

 assert response.data.decode('utf-8') == 'Testing, Flask!'

-Setting up Pytest on Flask
+Setting up Pytest for Flask

 pip install pytest